Tiamarth/MetaLists/music_players.md

 (Although, some people claim cli music players tend to play audio back more accurately.)

 **Why aren't VLC, WMP, or (insert some other popular media player) on this list?**
 *This is a list of music players,* and those are media players.
 Media players are capable of playing video files as well as audio files.
 Music players are strictly capable of playing audio files.
-There will be a list for media players on this subreddit at some point in the future.
+There will be a list for media players in this repo at some point in the future.